bigdavros/hero-dev-repo/README.md

 The main components that we would be setting up are (to learn more about these products, click on the hyperlinks):

 * [reCAPTCHA](https://cloud.google.com/security/products/recaptcha) - reCAPTCHA is a service that helps to protect your websites and mobile applications from spam and abuse..
-* [Cloud Build](https://cloud.google.com/build) - This demo includes an that will be built in Google Cloud Build.
+* [Cloud Build](https://cloud.google.com/build) - This demo includes an application that will be built in Google Cloud Build.
 * [Cloud Run](https://cloud.google.com/run) - The demo application will be deployed to Google Cloud using Cloud run, where it can then be used through Cloud Run proxy.

 ## Costs